Ground News

-Ground News is a Canadian news aggregation service founded by Harleen Kaur and Sukh Singh in 2020.
-It functions as a news aggregator with an emphasis on eliminating political blind spots of its readers.
+Ground News is a Canadian news aggregation service founded by siblings Harleen Kaur and Sukh Singh in 2018.
+It functions as a news aggregator with the goal of eliminating political blind spots of its readers.

 Background

-Ground News was co-founded on January 15, 2020 by siblings Sukh Singh and Harleen Kaur, the latter of whom was a former engineer at NASA.
-Kaur and Singh are CEO and CTO respectively.
-The company states that it is staffed by 18 "media outsiders" and is headquartered in Ontario, Canada.
+Ground News was co-founded on April 27, 2018, by Canadian siblings Sukh Singh and Harleen Kaur.
+Kaur was formerly an engineer at NASA, following which she was recruited by Rolls-Royce, eventually becoming vice president of their jet engine customer business division.
+Singh studied Nanotechnology Engineering at the University of Waterloo, receiving a BASc in 2012.
+He then worked in sales at Procter & Gamble, in research and development for Danaher, and later spent three years as a management consultant at Bain & Company.
+Ground News was started out of the University of Waterloo's Velocity incubator.
+Kaur and Singh are Chief Executive Officer and Chief Technology Officer respectively.
+The company's website states that it is staffed by 18 "media outsiders" and is headquartered in Ontario.

+Ground News is the consumer-facing brand/product operated by Snapwise Inc, whose board includes Manuel Mattke, an employee of Joe Ricketts.

 Content

 The stated goal of the service is to counteract media bias by displaying news events with sources from across the political spectrum.
 When a story is selected on Ground News, the user will see several outlets that have reported on the story labeled by their political leaning.
-Ground News follows a freemium model which allows users to view news as a guest, with a free account, or with a paid account.
+Ground News follows a freemium model, which allows users to view news as a guest, with a free account, or with a paid account.

 Ratings

 The service marks every news source with a bias rating using terms borrowed from the left–right political spectrum.
 According to Ground News, sources on the far-left and far-right "use loaded words, publish misleading reports or leave out information" and are associated with the "most extreme [left-leaning or right-leaning] party members."
-Ground News describes far-left publications as liberal.
+While the bias ratings can be accessed with a free account, Ground News also provides factuality ratings behind a paywall.
 Both these ratings are averaged out from the ratings of three companies: AllSides, Media Bias/Fact Check, and Ad Fontes Media, who each have their own methods for determining factuality and bias.
-As examples, Ground News uses this method to rate CNN as "left-leaning", the Associated Press as "center", and Fox News as "right-leaning".
+For example, in April 2024, Ground News used this method to rate CNN as "left-leaning", the Associated Press as "center", and Fox News as "right-leaning".

-While the bias ratings can be accessed with a free account, Ground News also provides factuality ratings behind a paywall.